Keeping our environment clean

-Customers are now returning three million containers a day through the scheme (June 2018).
-Drink containers make up 44 per cent of the volume of all litter in NSW, so Return and Earn is making a real difference in keeping our environment clean.
+Customers are now returning four million containers a day through the scheme (October 2018).
+Drink containers make up 44 per cent of the volume of all litter in NSW.
+Return and Earn is making a real difference in keeping our environment clean.

-The NSW Customer Service Commissioner surveyed 2000 NSW residents in January 2018 and found that after only two months of the scheme, 92 per cent of people who had returned containers said they would use Return and Earn again, with 76 per cent saying they would recommend the scheme to others.
+The NSW Customer Service Commissioner surveyed 2000 NSW residents in August 2018.
+They found that after nine months of the scheme, 90 per cent of people who had returned containers said they would use Return and Earn again, with 81 per cent saying they would recommend the scheme to others.

 For more information on your nearest collection point or to learn more about the scheme visit the Return and Earn website.